Zanjani-Lab/LN-GNN/README.md

 -Instance_Baesd.py: Data generation, training, and prediction schemes for the Instace-Based framework, described as an example for the binary system of particles.

+-datafiles: provides link to the required datafiles for training and prediction being used by the code